 25. Do you wonder how God and others can love you?

-26. Do you think people wouldn’t love you if they really knew you?
+26. Do you think people would have trouble loving you if they only knew you?

-27. Do you grow up with conditional love?
+27. Did you grow up with conditional love?

 28. Do you see yourself as flawed?

 29. Do you dislike your body or hate parts of it?

 30. Do you feel what you do on a daily basis determines God’s love for you?

 31. Do you have an area where you feel greater worry and fear than what you think is normal?

 32. Is it hard to ask for what you want and need?

 33. Do you treat others better than you do yourself?

 35. Do you feel humiliation and embarrassment from things in your past?